Tangled blood vessels in the brain interfere in this rare condition. Learn more.

 There are several potential treatment options for brain AVM.
 The main goal of treatment is to prevent hemorrhage, but treatment to control seizures or other neurological complications also may be considered.

-Your doctor will determine the most appropriate treatment for your condition, depending on your age, health, and the size and location of the abnormal blood vessels.
+The most appropriate treatment for your condition depends on your age, health, and the size and location of the brain AVM.

-Medications also may be used to treat symptoms caused by the AVM, such as headaches or seizures.
+Medications may be used to treat symptoms caused by the AVM, such as headaches or seizures.

 Surgery is the most common treatment for brain AVMs.
-There are three different surgical options for treating AVMs:
+There are three surgical options:

 Surgical removal (resection).
-If the brain AVM has bled or is in an area that can easily be reached, surgical removal of the AVM via conventional brain surgery may be recommended.
-In this procedure, your neurosurgeon removes part of your skull temporarily to gain access to the AVM.
+If the brain AVM has bled or is in an area that can easily be reached, brain surgery to remove the AVM may be recommended.
+In this procedure, the surgeon removes part of the skull temporarily to gain access to the AVM.

 With the help of a high-powered microscope, the surgeon seals off the AVM with special clips and carefully removes it from surrounding brain tissue.
-The surgeon then reattaches the skull bone and closes the incision in your scalp.
+The surgeon then reattaches the skull bone and closes the incision in the scalp.

 Resection is usually done when the AVM can be removed with little risk of hemorrhage or seizures.
 AVMs that are in deep brain regions carry a higher risk of complications.
-In these cases, your doctor may recommend other treatments.
+In these cases, your health care provider may recommend other treatments.

 Endovascular embolization.
-In this procedure, your doctor inserts a long, thin tube (catheter) into a leg artery and threads it through blood vessels to your brain using X-ray imaging.
+In this procedure, a catheter is inserted into an artery in the leg or wrist and is threaded through blood vessels to the brain using X-ray imaging.

-The catheter is positioned in one of the feeding arteries to the AVM, and injects an embolizing agent, such as small particles, a glue-like substance, microcoils or other materials, to block the artery and reduce blood flow into the AVM.
+The catheter is positioned in one of the arteries that feeds the brain AVM.
+The surgeon injects an embolizing agent — such as small particles, a glue-like substance, microcoils or other materials — to block the artery and reduce blood flow into the AVM.

 Endovascular embolization is less invasive than traditional surgery.
-It may be performed alone, but is frequently used prior to other surgical treatments to make the procedure safer by reducing the size of the AVM or the likelihood of bleeding.
+It may be performed alone.
+But it is frequently used prior to other surgical treatments to make them safer.
+It does this by reducing the size of the brain AVM or the likelihood of bleeding.

-In some large brain AVMs, endovascular embolization may be used to reduce stroke-like symptoms by redirecting blood back to normal brain tissue.
+In some large brain AVMs, endovascular embolization may be used to reduce stroke-like symptoms by redirecting blood back to brain tissue.

 Stereotactic radiosurgery (SRS).
 This treatment uses precisely focused radiation to destroy the AVM.
-It is not surgery in the literal sense because there is no incision.
+It isn't surgery in the literal sense because there is no cuts into the body.

 Instead, SRS directs many highly targeted radiation beams at the AVM to damage the blood vessels and cause scarring.
-The scarred AVM blood vessels then slowly clot off in one to three years following treatment.
+The scarred AVM blood vessels then slowly clot off in 1 to 3 years following treatment.

 This treatment is most appropriate for small AVMs that are difficult to remove with conventional surgery and for those that haven't caused a life-threatening hemorrhage.

-If you have few or no symptoms or if your AVM is in an area of your brain that's hard to treat, your doctor may prefer to monitor your condition with regular checkups.
+If you have few or no symptoms or if your AVM is in an area of your brain that's hard to treat, your health care provider may decide to monitor your condition with regular checkups.

 Researchers are currently studying ways to better predict the risk of hemorrhage in people with brain AVM to better guide treatment decisions.
 For example, high blood pressure within the AVM and hereditary syndromes associated with neurological issues may play a role.

-Innovations in imaging technology, such as 3-D imaging, functional imaging and brain tract mapping also are being evaluated and have the potential to improve surgical precision and safety in removing brain AVMs and preserving surrounding vessels.
+Innovations in imaging technology — such as 3D imaging, brain tract mapping and functional imaging, which produces images of blood flow to certain areas of the brain — also are being evaluated.
+The techniques have the potential to improve surgical precision and safety in removing brain AVMs and preserving surrounding vessels.